 Licensing step 2.
 Download and read the Syllabus

 Licensing step 3.
 Quiz

-Licensing step 4.
-Speak with your supervisor and decide which instrument will be most suited for your scientific applications (Specs of our instruments can be found here) and contact us at email@example.com to book in a time for that particular instrument to start your practical training sessions.
+Licensing step 4b.
+Speak with your supervisor and decide which instrument will be most suited for your scientific applications (Specs of our instruments can be found here) and contact us at [email protected] to book in a time for that particular instrument to start your practical training sessions.
 Training sessions will continue until you can independently perform a 4-colour flow experiment including compensation and will finish with one of our staff members overseeing your own first flow experiment.
 These will be socially distanced and you will be required to fill our a health declaration form before each session.

 Our website is full of useful research links that are well worth checking out, including CD charts, spectral viewers etc... under the Education tab.